How can genetic testing reports help me or my child? What are the risks and obstacles? How can Dr. Boles help?

 insurance coverage, prices have come down so far that they are affordable for many

-can now obtain whole genome sequencing (WGS), mitochondrial DNA (mtDNA),
+families.
+For example, one can now obtain whole genome sequencing (WGS), mitochondrial

 • Emotional effects: Despite the best efforts, sometimes genetic results indicate findings